karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 If you use another OS just check out the official docs about how to install it:
 https://gohugo.io/getting-started/installing/

-After you install Hugo you can use it via command line, just type <i>hugo -help</i> to list all the options available
+After you install Hugo you can use it via command line, just type <i>hugo -help</i> to list all the options available.

 ## Create a new site

-We are going to create a new Hugo site in a folder named dotnetramblings.
+We are going to create a new Hugo site in a folder named **dotnetramblings**.

 ```bash
 hugo new site dotnetramblings